ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 --------------------------

 Those *not* working on HPC systems may skip to the :ref:`next step <BuildC>`.
 On HPC systems (including NOAA's Cloud platforms), allocate a compute node on which to run the SRW.
-On NOAA's Cloud platforms, the following commands should work:
+On NOAA's Cloud platforms, the following commands will allocate a compute node:

 .. code-block:: console